ratt-ru/solarkat/README.md

 # SolarKAT

-MeerKAT as a solar telescope.
+SolarKAT is a solar imaging pipeline developed to mitigate solar interference in MeerKAT data and recover the visibilities rather than discarding them.

 Radio frequency interference is a growing problem in radio astronomy, especially for new-generation telescopes such as MeerKAT.
-Its wide field of view and high sensitivity make the MeerKAT telescope capable of capturing the Sun even when looking far away from it (close to 90 degrees).
-This ability facilitates also contamination from the out-of-field Sun, causing, in some conditions, data corruption (which we call solar radio interference).
-To address this issue we present the SolarKAT pipeline.
-SolarKAT is a solar imaging pipeline that aims to mitigate solar interference in MeerKAT data and recover the visibilities rather than discarding them.
+Its wide field of view and high sensitivity make the MeerKAT telescope capable of capturing the Sun even when looking far away from it.
+This ability facilitates contamination from the out-of-field Sun, causing, in some conditions, data corruption.

 ## Installation